The Three-step check

 1. The employer check

-A New Zealand employer must apply for and successfully obtain accreditation under the new system – even if they are accredited under the current system (pre-June 2021).
-From mid-2022, only accredited employers can hire a migrant worker on the Accredited Employer Work Visa (AEWV).
+A New Zealand employer must apply for and successfully obtain accreditation before they can hire a migrant worker on the Accredited Employer Work Visa (AEWV).

 The new accreditation levels are: